interledger/rafiki/docs/integration.md

 #### `IncomingPaymentCompleted`

 An [Open Payments](./glossary#open-payments) Incoming Payment was completed, either manually or programmatically, i.e. it does not accept any incoming funds anymore.
-Any funds already received SHOULD be withdrawn.
+The Account Servicing Entity SHOULD withdraw any funds already received and deposit them into the payee's account.

 - Action: Withdraw liquidity

 #### `IncomingPaymentExpired`

 An [Open Payments](./glossary#open-payments) Incoming Payment has expired, i.e. it does not accept any incoming funds anymore.
-Any funds already received SHOULD be withdrawn.
+The Account Servicing Entity SHOULD withdraw any funds already received and deposit them into the payee's account.

 - Action: Withdraw liquidity

 #### `OutgoingPaymentCreated`

 An [Open Payments](./glossary#open-payments) Outgoing Payment has been created.
 It requires liquidity to be processed.
+The Account Servicing Entity SHOULD reserve the maximum requisite funds for the payment attempt on the payer's account.

 - Action: Deposit liquidity

 #### `OutgoingPaymentCompleted`

 An [Open Payments](./glossary#open-payments) Outgoing Payment was completed, i.e. it won't send any further funds.
-Any excess liquidity should be withdrawn.
+The Account Servicing Entity SHOULD withdraw any excess liquidity and deposit it into the payer's account.

 - Action: Withdraw liquidity

 #### `OutgoingPaymentFailed`

 An [Open Payments](./glossary#open-payments) Outgoing Payment completely of partially failed to send funds and won't re-try sending them.
-All or any excess liquidity should be withdrawn.
+The Account Servicing Entity SHOULD withdraw all or any excess liquidity and deposit it into the payer's account.

 - Action: Withdraw liquidity